majestrate/oxen-whois/readme.md

-# loki-whois
+# oxen-whois

-A whois server for lns
+A whois server for ons

 ## building